weblearn22/ERPscanr/README.md

 ## Overview

 Event-related potentials (ERP) are a common signal of analysis in neuroscience experiments, with a large existing literature of ERP-related work.
 This project uses automated literature collection and text-mining of published research articles in order to help summarize the ERP literature, examining patterns and associations within and between ERP components.

 This results of this project are hosted online on the [project website](http://erpscanr.github.io/).

 ## Project Guide

 To goal of this project is explore and summarize the existing ERP-related literature.
 In order to do so, we first manually curated a dictionary of all known ERP components that we could find.
-This list of ERP components and labels is viewable in the `SearchTerms` notebook.
+This list of ERP components and labels is defined in the `terms` sub-folder, and viewable in the `SearchTerms` notebook.

 For data collection, this project employs main approaches for collecting literature data:
 - The 'Words' approach collects text and metadata, such as authors, journals, keywords and date of publication, from all articles that are found based on the search terms.
 This data is primarily used to characterize and build profiles of ERP components.
-- The 'Count' approach collects data on co-occurence of ERP terms and other pre-defined terms of interest, including cognitive and/or disorder-related association terms of interest.
+- The 'Count' approach collects data on co-occurrence of ERP terms and other pre-defined terms of interest, including cognitive and/or disorder-related association terms of interest.
 This data is primarily used to examine patterns and similarities across ERP components, based on their associated topics.

 Overall, the goal is to analyze patterns in the literature and make inferences about ERPs, by analyzing the collected data.